zhywhite/SkyNet-HLS-part/README.md

 # HLS-zhy

-all parts complete successfully on the board
+all parts complete successfully on the board, the design is well validated.